zxhycxq/reactjs-zh/Docs/forms.md

 </select>
 ```

 Note that the Coconut option is initially selected, because of the `selected` attribute.
 React, instead of using this `selected` attribute, uses a `value` attribute on the root `select` tag.
-This is more convenient in a controlled component because you only need to update it in one place. 例如：:
+This is more convenient in a 受控组件 because you only need to update it in one place. 例如：:

 ```javascript{4,10-12,24}
 class FlavorForm extends React.Component {